Actyx/Actyx/web/developer.actyx.com/blog/2021-06-23-actyx-2-0-0-release.md

 <img style={{borderRadius: "6px", border: "1px solid #c5cbd3"}} src={useBaseUrl('images/blog/2.0-release/auth-api.svg')} />

-The Auth API is a new API that is responsible for checking whether users are authenticated and authorized to access the Actyx APIs.
+The Auth API is a new API that is responsible for checking whether applications are authorized to access the Actyx APIs.
 To do that, you need to provide a valid app manifest to the auth API and you will receive a token to be used with HTTP requests to the Events API.

+The newly introduced constructs around app authentication and authorization are an important foundation.
+On this, we can (and plan to) build private streams to secure IP and many more exciting features.

 ### Events API